-The Boat Building Academy is a not-for-profit company providing full-time, highly practical skills training with the emphasis on ‘hands-on’ learning.
+The Boat Building Academy provides full-time, highly practical skills training with the emphasis on ‘hands-on’ learning.
 The school was founded in 1997 by Commander Tim Gedge, who is still a Director.

 The Academy is an approved Royal Yachting Association training centre, on the provider’s list for Professional and Career Development Loans, a member of the British Marine Federation and an approved City & Guilds centre.

 Yvonne Green is Principal of the Academy.
 Administrators Janine Cashin or Nikki Wyrill are usually the first point of contact for people hoping to join the Academy.

 All courses are full-time, working from 0830 to 1730, five days a week.
 Classes are under the direct supervision of at least one Instructor at all times during the working week.
 Students also have access to workshops in the evening and at weekends.
 The Academy does not close for the summer.